-During your stay in La Ghirlanda agritourism situated in Saragano, Gualdo Cattaneo, in Perugia district in Umbria, you can taste Truffle, wild game and lots of meat in Northern Umbria, all the typical dishes of this beautiful region.
+During your stay in La Ghirlanda agritourism, and Le Cerque, in Gualdo Cattaneo, in Perugia district in Umbria, you can taste Truffle, wild game and lots of meat in Northern Umbria, all the typical dishes of this beautiful region.

 The meat and especially the hunted meat have a leading role in many recipes in Umbria.
 Thanks to the richness of this lands, forests and fauna, the hunted meat was the protagonist of the recipes in Umbria for many centuries and can still be enjoyed as a specialty in many restaurants of the area!
 There are many recipes that handed down to us, with pheasant, wild boar, hare, duck, and other wild animals, that are cooked stew, or roasted, stuffed, spit or in the oven, for a rustic and traditional gastronomy that takes us back in time, and exalts the distinctive flavor of wild meat.

 The truffle Strangozzi, also called Strozzapreti, is a main course that is well known all over the country, but it has its origins in this region.
 Strangozzi is simply fresh pasta made with flour and water, thinned into sheets and then cut into thin strips.
 The dough can be topped with tomato sauce, or other sauces, but since you’re in Umbria you should definitely try strangozzi with black truffle, which is typical of this area.
 After a fry of olive oil, the truffle is grated on fresh pasta to exalt the delicate flavor!